-The common interpretation of ‘Wellbeing’ in an organization is health and wellness of employees.
-But we all know that it is the need of the hour, to approach wellbeing holistically and extend its scope across Physical, Mental, Emotional, and Social sphere.
+The common interpretation of ‘Wellbeing’ in an organization is the health and wellness of employees.
+But we all know that it is the need of the hour, to approach wellbeing holistically and extend its scope across the Physical, Mental, Emotional, and Social spheres.
 Wellbeing is defined as ‘The state of being happy, healthy, or prosperous ‘.
-In an organization context, wellbeing translates into happy, healthy and satisfied employees.
-The way Wellbeing is approached can turn out to be a strong differentiator for any organization.
+In an organizational context, wellbeing translates into happy, healthy, and satisfied employees.
+The way it is approached can turn out to be a strong differentiator for any organization.
 However, the tricky part is to instill wellbeing in the DNA of an organization.

 3. Workplace Environment – To improve employee experience at work which include safety, security, services, social events to connect & collaborate

-4. Leaders – To make leaders as role models and the primary drivers of well-being for their teams by inspiring, caring, supporting and investing in people’s core needs
+4. Leaders – To make leaders role models and the primary drivers of well-being for their teams by inspiring, caring, supporting, and investing in people’s core needs

 5. Organization Culture – ensuring building an organizational culture that really cares about the wellbeing of its employees, a culture of appreciation, a culture where employees feel proud to work at Schneider and give their best at all times and see Schneider as an org that cares about their well-being, about the planet and the society

-Employees, through a 100-day crowd sourcing campaign co-created the Wellbeing offers at Schneider.
-This lead to empowerment and ownership at each level.
-The offers are well balanced between, Social, Mental, Emotional and Physical Well-Being.
-The breakthrough approach of involving employees along with leaders enhanced the shift in organization culture.
+Employees, through a 100-day crowdsourcing campaign, co-created the Wellbeing offers at Schneider.
+This led to empowerment and ownership at each level.
+The offers are well balanced between, Social, Mental, Emotional, and Physical Well-Being.
+The breakthrough approach of involving employees along with leaders enhanced the shift in organizational culture.

 However, instilling wellbeing in the DNA of an organization is a daunting task.
 The most common challenge is aligning leaders to the cause.
 Lipika advises, “It is very important that leaders walk the talk.
-So, if you want wellbeing to become an important part of your organization, leaders have to be onboard and need to embody wellbeing in every aspect”.
-Good way to achieve this is to make leaders accountable for wellbeing through WB trainings and awareness sessions.
+So, if you want wellbeing to become an important part of your organization, leaders have to be on board and need to embody it in every aspect”.
+A good way to achieve this is to make leaders accountable for wellbeing through WB training and awareness sessions.
 Manager sensitization workshops for wellbeing and evaluating leaders through wellbeing KPA are just some ways to achieve this.

-Impact of wellbeing is multi-fold and can have a direct bearing on reducing the attrition in any organization.
+The impact of wellbeing is multi-fold and can have a direct bearing on reducing attrition in any organization.
 The right intent and contribution by everyone in an organization and at all levels can make it a strong differentiator.